Axn-Switch/Axn-Switch/README.md

-👋 Hi, I’m Diete-Spiff Timothy
+👋 Hi, I’m Diete-Spiff Timothy <br>
 👀 I’m interested in Full-Stack development and love to learn about tech 🌱 I’m currently learning System Design, Software development Cloud computing as well 📫 How to reach me: dietespifftimothyswift@gmail.com